ON THE AGENDA | DECEMBER 8TH, 2016 | Megan Rose Donovan

 A workshop we held in Boston in June included elected and aspirant officials, city planners, public engagement professionals, an academic and a democracy activist.
 As we saw during this workshop, these professionals share many common engagement challenges, from the “usual suspects” who dominate most meetings to the narrow channels of communication exemplified by 2 minutes at a microphone.

 In February, Matt and Nicole will host a Public Engagement Strategy Workshop in Silver Spring, Maryland in collaboration with Montgomery County Silver Spring Regional Area.
-Some details are included below and full details and registration can be found here.
+Some details are included below and

 Date: Monday, February 6, 2017